You Are Doing Split-Squats Incorrectly You Terrible Human 2.0

 Note how the trailing leg is nearly vertical.
 From here it will be much easier to have good pelvic/core positioning at the bottom of the rep so you can get on with making gains

-The thigh of the trailing leg should be vertical at the top of the movement as is pictured above.
+The thigh of the trailing leg should be nearly vertical at the top of the movement as is pictured above.

 To go back to Mike Robertson he had this to say about poor split-stance exercise positioning: